teuzin112/HuffmanCompression/README.md

 If you want to learn more about how a Huffman tree works you can check a very good explanation from the website GeeksforGeeks [here](https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/).

 When compressing a file the program will generate a new file called "{fileName}C.bin", which is the compressed file itself.
-And after the decompressing a file the program will generate a file called "{fileName}D.txt" which will be a exect replica of the original text file that was previously compressed.
+And after the decompressing a file the program will generate a file called "{fileName}D.txt" which will be a exact replica of the original text file that was previously compressed.

 The process of both compressing and decompressing can take a significant amount of time to completly finish depending on the size of the files.
 Here are some test results: